Last updated 14 September 2020

 - Otherwise where we have your consent or are otherwise legally permitted to do so.

 Storage and Retention

-We will keep your personal data for as long as we need it for the purposes set out above, and so this period will vary depending on your interactions with us.
+We will keep your data for as long as we need it for the purposes set out above, and so this period will vary depending on your interactions with us.
 Where we no longer have a need to keep your information, we will delete it.
 Please note that where you unsubscribe from our marketing communications, we will keep a record of your email address to ensure we do not send you marketing emails in future.

-We store Payment Data, including card details and your name and address for up to 60 minutes following the processing of a payment, in order to verify the transaction.
+We store Payment Data, including card details and your address for up to 60 minutes following the processing of a payment, in order to verify the transaction.
 We store your card details, including PAN, payment card type and payment card expiry details (but never CVV2) in an encrypted, tokenised form for seven (7) years after the processing of each payment.
 At your option, we will make this information available for future transactions, meaning that you will only need to enter your card CVV2.